 Punch - Goku rules the streets with devastating combo moves and secret martial arts techniques!
 Or not.
 Actually, it's just a punch and half of the time it misses.

-Wind Wave - To use this attack, you have to stand still for a second and let it charge up, which isn't good when you're facing mutant dogs that want to put swords and other things in your ass.
+Wind Wave - To use this attack, you have to stand still for a second and let it charge up, which isn't good when you're facing mutant dogs that want to stab you in the face.

 Power Pole - When Goku's fists of fury just aren't enough, the Power Pole will extend his attack range by 2 millimeters.
 "Power Pole" may sound a little sexually suggestive, but Bandai decided it was better than the weapon's original name: the Mega Dick.